-Hydrating vs. Moisturizing: Whats the Difference?
+Hydrating vs. Moisturizing: What’s the Difference?

 What’s the Difference Between Hydrating and Moisturizing?

-How to Hydrate Your Skin
+Our Favorite Products to Hydrate Skin

-How to Moisturize Your Skin
+Our Favorite Products to Moisturize Skin

 SPF lotion can be moisturizing without being greasy.
 In fact, this lightweight sunscreen is oil-free while still providing SPF 30 broad-spectrum UVA/UVB sunscreen protection.
 It’s key ingredients include glycerin, niacinamide and La Roche-Posay Thermal Spring Water which has prebiotic benefits to help rebalance the skin microbiome.